pavelvlasov/generator-flux-react/README.md

 ### Installing the generator

-To install generator-flux from npm, run:
+To install generator-flux-react from npm, run:

 ```bash
 $ npm install -g generator-flux-react